Green Chemistry Student Awards

 Thomas Auvray is currently a research fellow studying mechanochemistry of organometallic and inorganic materials at the University of Birmingham in the UK.
 He received his bachelor’s and master’s degrees in chemistry at the Université Pierre et Marie Curie in France and earned his Ph.D. at the University of Montreal in Canada.

 Thomas has extensive research experience, and during his Ph.D. studies he worked towards sustainable energy harvesting devices that he noticed contradictorily relied on metal complexes based on precious metals and which were made through harsh reaction conditions.
-This contradiction led him to explore postdoctoral positions that would allow him to expand his skills to be better combine sustainable practices and research in the context of renewable energies and the use of renewable feedstocks.
+This contradiction led him to explore postdoctoral positions that would allow him to expand his skills to better combine sustainable practices and research in the context of renewable energies and the use of renewable feedstocks.
 He is now focusing on using mechanochemistry in the synthesis of organometallic compounds and activation of precious metals such as gold in a safer, faster, and more sustainable way.
 Thomas also works to establish more sustainable laboratory practices and is expanding his research to the activation of metal (hydr)oxides as a strategy to both simplify and eliminate toxic reagents in the preparation of precursors in inorganic chemistry.

 Photo of Julio Terra